-MONEY MARKET | August 2019
+MONEY MARKET | November 2019

 Tax Exempt money market commentary

-All investments involve risk, including loss of principal.
+All investments involve risk, including the possible loss of principal.
 Certain investments involve greater or unique risks that should be considered along with the objectives, fees, and expenses before investing.

 Views expressed are those of the advisor stated and do not reflect views of other managers or the firm overall.
 Views are current as of the date of this publication and subject to change.

 BNY Mellon Investment Management is one of the world’s leading investment organizations and one of the top U.S. wealth managers encompassing BNY Mellon’s affiliated investment management firms, wealth management organizations and global distribution companies.
 BNY Mellon is the corporate brand of The Bank of New York Mellon Corporation and may also be used as a generic term to reference the corporation as a whole or its various subsidiaries generally.

 This material has been distributed for informational purposes only and should not be considered as investment advice or a recommendation of any particular investment, strategy, investment manager or account arrangement.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 Please consult a legal, tax or investment advisor in order to determine whether an investment product or service is appropriate for a particular situation.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
 BNY Mellon Investment Adviser, Inc., Dreyfus Cash Investment Strategies and BNY Mellon Securities Corporation are companies of BNY Mellon.
 Dreyfus Cash Investment Strategies is a division of BNY Mellon Investment Adviser, Inc. © 2019 BNY Mellon Securities Corporation, 240 Greenwich St., 9th Floor, New York, NY 10286.